What The People Who Read Your College Application Really Think

 A third member chimes in, chuckling, "I think his classmates could bring him down to reality."

-Ann McDermott is director of admissions at Holy Cross.
-"You have 13 people in a full committee room and 13 different perspectives so it can go any different way," she says.
+Ann McDermott, the director of admissions at Holy Cross, says, "You have 13 people in a full committee room and 13 different perspectives so it can go any different way."

 And you hear from a lot of applicants at schools around the country that the admissions process can be frustrating.
-Disappointed applicants complain that when it comes to discerning between hundreds of students who seem to have the grades, teacher recommendations and test scores, the process comes down to luck.
+Disappointed applicants complain that when it comes to discerning among hundreds of students who seem to have the grades, teacher recommendations and test scores, the process comes down to luck.

 But is there a method to the madness?
-It, of course, varies from big state universities to small private colleges, like Holy Cross, which will admit 700 freshman this fall.
+It, of course, varies from big state universities to small private colleges, like Holy Cross, which will admit 700 freshmen this fall.

-McDermott says there's no set formula.
-It's both an art and a science.
+McDermott says there's no set formula — it's both an art and a science.
 "We balance our feelings with some facts."

 Yes, feelings.
 That's because sometimes the facts, like test scores and grades, don't tell the whole story of the student.

-She offers some tips on application Dos and Don'ts for prospective applicants.
+She offers some tips on application do's and don'ts for prospective applicants.

 Tip 1: Engage